-nand (0x0E) Ì
+8.4.31 Set MAC Address command (0x0E)

-- The Set MAC Address command is used by the Management Controller to program the channel's unicast - 1822 or multicast MAC address filters. - 1823 The channel supports one or more "perfect match" MAC address filters that are used to selectively - forward inbound frames to the Management Controller.
-Assuming that a packet passes any VLAN filtering - that may be active, it will be forwarded to the Management Controller if its 48-bit destination MAC address - 1826 exactly matches an active MAC address filter. - MAC address filters may be configured as unicast or multicast addresses, depending on the capability of - the channel.
-The channel may implement three distinct types of filter: - Unicast filters support exact matching on 48-bit unicast MAC addresses. - Multicast filters support exact matching on 48-bit multicast MAC addresses. - Mixed filters support exact matching on both unicast and multicast MAC addresses. - 1832 The number of each type of filter that is supported by the channel can be discovered by means of the Get - 1833 Capabilities command.
-The channel shall support at least one unicast address filter or one mixed filter, so - 1834 that at least one unicast MAC address filter may be configured on the channel.
-Support for any - 1835 combination of unicast, multicast, or mixed filters beyond this basic requirement is vendor specific.
-The - total number of all filters shall be less than or equal to 8. - 1837 To configure an address filter, the Management Controller issues a Set MAC Address command with the - 1838 Address Type field indicating the type of address to be programmed (unicast or multicast) and the MAC - Address Num field indicating the specific filter to be programmed. - 1840 Filters are addressed using a 1-based index ordered over the unicast, multicast, and mixed filters - reported by means of the Get Capabilities command.
-For example, if the interface reports four unicast - 1842 filters, two multicast filters, and two mixed filters, then MAC Address numbers 1 through 4 refer to the - interface's unicast filters, 5 and 6 refer to the multicast filters, and 7 and 8 refer to the mixed filters. - Similarly, if the interface reports two unicast filters, no multicast filters, and six mixed filters, then MAC - 1845 address numbers 1 and 2 refer to the unicast filters, and 3 through 8 refer to the mixed filters. - 1846 The filter type of the filter to be programmed (unicast, multicast, or mixed) shall be compatible with the - Address Type being programmed.
-For example, programming a mixed filter to a unicast address is - allowed, but programming a multicast filter to a unicast address is an error. - 1849 The Enable field determines whether the indicated filter is to be enabled or disabled.
-When a filter is - programmed to be enabled, the filter is loaded with the 48-bit MAC address in the MAC Address field of - the command, and the channel enables forwarding of frames that match the configured address.
-If the - specified filter was already enabled, it is updated with the new address provided. - 1853 When a filter is programmed to be disabled, the contents of the MAC Address field are ignored.
-Any - 1854 previous MAC address programmed in the filter is discarded and the channel no longer uses this filter in - 1855 its packet-forwarding function.
+The Set MAC Address command is used by the Management Controller to program the channel's unicast 1978 or multicast MAC address filters.
+1979

+The channel supports one or more "perfect match" MAC address filters that are used to selectively forward inbound frames to the Management Controller.
+Assuming that a packet passes any VLAN filtering that may be active, it will be forwarded to the Management Controller if its 48-bit destination MAC address 1982 exactly matches an active MAC address filter.
+1983

+MAC address filters may be configured as unicast or multicast addresses, depending on the capability of the channel.
+The channel may implement three distinct types of filter:

+- Unicast filters support exact matching on 48-bit unicast MAC addresses (AT = 0x0 only). - Multicast filters support exact matching on 48-bit multicast MAC addresses (AT = 0x1 only). • - Mixed filters support matching on both unicast and multicast MAC addresses.
+(AT=0x0 or AT=0x1

+The number of each type of filter that is supported by the channel can be discovered by means of the Get Capabilities command.
+The channel shall support at least one unicast address filter or one mixed filter, so that at least one unicast MAC address filter may be configured on the channel.
+Support for any combination of unicast, multicast, or mixed filters beyond this basic requirement is vendor specific.
+The total number of all filters shall be less than or equal to 8.

+1995 To configure an address filter, the Management Controller issues a Set MAC Address command with the 1996 Address Type field indicating the type of address to be programmed (unicast or multicast) and the MAC 1997 Address Num field indicating the specific filter to be programmed.

+1998 Filters are addressed using a 1-based index ordered over the unicast, multicast, and mixed filters 1999 reported by means of the Get Capabilities command.
+For example, if the interface reports four unicast filters, two multicast filters, and two mixed filters, then MAC Address numbers 1 through 4 refer to the 2000 interface's unicast filters, 5 and 6 refer to the multicast filters, and 7 and 8 refer to the mixed filters.
+2001 2002 Similarly, if the interface reports two unicast filters, no multicast filters, and six mixed filters, then MAC address numbers 1 and 2 refer to the unicast filters, and 3 through 8 refer to the mixed filters.
+2003

+The filter type of the filter to be programmed (unicast, multicast, or mixed) shall be compatible with the Address Type being programmed.
+For example, programming a mixed filter to a unicast address is allowed, but programming a multicast filter to a unicast address is an error.

+The Enable field determines whether the indicated filter is to be enabled or disabled.
+When a filter is programmed to be enabled, the filter is loaded with the 48-bit MAC address in the MAC Address field of the command, and the channel enables forwarding of frames that match the configured address.
+If the specified filter was already enabled, it is updated with the new address provided.

+When a filter is programmed to be disabled, the contents of the MAC Address field are ignored.
+Any previous MAC address programmed in the filter is discarded and the channel no longer uses this filter in its packet-forwarding function.

+Only unicast MAC addresses, specified with AT set to 0x0, should be used in source MAC address checking and for determining the NC-SI channel for Pass-through transmit traffic.

-1856 Table 62 illustrates the packet format of the Set MAC Address command.
+2016 Table 62 illustrates the packet format of the Set MAC Address command.